 Other common causes of unexpected weight loss

 Unintentional weight loss doesn't always have an identifiable underlying cause.
-In addition to the causes mentioned above, it's often the result of:
+As well as the causes mentioned above, it's often the result of:

 - an overactive thyroid gland (hyperthyroidism), or over-treating an underactive thyroid